 Small Electric Chainsaw

 Electric chainsaws have come a long way since they were first introduced.
 This Worx chainsaw is excellent proof in how far they have come, from terms of power and features.
 It has a 14.5amp electric motor which is really quiet and packs quite a punch for an electric saw.
 This is a chainsaw that I would highly recommend for first timers, and people who aren’t confident in their skills.
 It has a lot of features that improve your quality of life when cutting.

 The 14.5amp, 3 HP motor is very impressive, and really impressed me with what it could cut through.
 It was easily able to handle trees that were 12 inches in diameter, and some trees that were 14 inches in diameter.
 The ease it handled the 12 inches is what impressed me the most, it is one of the most reliable small electric chainsaws on the market in my opinion.

 It does weigh roughly 12 pounds which is about what all the saws on this list weigh.
 But this saw does have a slightly larger bard, coming in at 16 inches.
-With the larger bar does mean you can cut larger things, but it will come down to technique more then anything.
-As long as it isn’t a ridiculously hard wood.
+The larger bar does mean you can cut larger things, but it will come down to technique more than anything.
+As long as it isn’t a ridiculously hardwood.